lambdalice/cyg-fast/README.md

 Public keys of cygwin and cygwinports are already registered to trusted keys of embeded.
 If you want to use some other public keys, please use ```key-*``` subcommands.

 ### Pre-resolving dependencies

 cyg-fast finds all depending packages before downloading and installing.

+### Generate dependency tree and check dependency on removing

+You can generate "dependency tree" using ```cyg-fast build-deptree```

+to make installing faster and enable dependency checking on removing.

+Generated dep-tree is in $cache/$mirrordir/$arch/deptree .

 ### Resume installation when downloading fails